Lucky Cat Ochoko Sake Cup

 Maneki Neko

-Often referred to as a lucky cat in English, maneki neko are iconic figurines emblematic of Japanese culture.
+Often referred to in English as lucky cats, maneki neko are iconic figurines in Japanese culture.
 Modeled after several folktales, they are said to beckon luck and, when placed at a storefront, potential customers.
-Read on to learn more about lucky cat designs and their history, or continue further to find a favorite maneki neko of your own to match your style and uplift your home.
+Read on to learn more about lucky cat designs and the history of these iconic figurines.
+Or, view the collection below to find a favorite maneki neko of your own to match your style and uplift your home or business.

 Ochoko